jessfraz/blog/content/post/why-open-source-firmware-is-important-for-security.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">It seems that Intel has some effort called Platform Firmware Resiliency (anyone using this one?!) <a href="https://t.co/fQq2gdLNOm">https://t.co/fQq2gdLNOm</a></p>&mdash; jessie frazelle 👩🏼‍🚀 (@jessfraz) <a href="https://twitter.com/jessfraz/status/1126121264819712000?ref_src=twsrc%5Etfw">May 8, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+From the [OCP talk on Intel's firmware innovations](https://www.opencompute.org/files/Intel-System-Firmware-InnovationsMohanKumar-OCP18.pdf), it seems Intel's Platform Firmware Resilience (PFR) and Cerberus go hand in hand.
+Intel is using PFR to deliver Cerberus' attestation priniciples.
+Thanks [@msw](https://twitter.com/_msw_) for the clarification.

+It would be
+nice if there were not so many tools to do this job.
+I also wish the code was open source so we could verify for ourselves.

 ## How to help